zhouhuajian-course/software-manual/Apache HTTP Server.md

 ```
 Listen [IP-address:]portnumber [protocol]
   IP addresses and ports that the server listens to

+ServerName [scheme://]domain-name|ip-address[:port]
+  Hostname and port that the server uses to identify itself

 DocumentRoot directory-path
   Directory that forms the main document tree visible from the web